Sagina subulata Aurea Description

-Light: Full sun to part shade - Not a good choice for full shade.
+Light: Full sun to part shade.
 This plant is happiest when it receives cool sunlight, NOT hot afternoon sun.
 May need to be protected from hot afternoon sun in the south.
 May turn brown during summer's hottest days, but greens up again as temperatures fall in autumn.

 Water: Needs regular watering, but should not have soggy roots.

 Fertilizing: Annual application of fertilizer in early spring of a slow-release fertilizer or a general purpose garden fertilizer with a ratio such as 16-8-8.
 Use the fertilizer according to the directions on the label.
 Always water deeply immediately after applying fertilizer, as the fertilizer may burn the plant's roots.

 Winterizing: For a neat appearance, remove old foliage before new spring growth emerges.